sensorlab/logatec-portal/cr-etel-tutorial.md

     INFO:vesna.alh:response: Coordinator version 2.45
     Coordinator version 2.45

-Similar to the OMF example, what you see on the screen includes both the output of our `print` statement (the last line) and the debugging output produced by the `vesna.alh` module (preceeding lines).
+Similar to the OMF example, what you see on the screen includes both the output of our `print` statement (the last line) and the debugging output produced by the `vesna.alh` module (preceeding lines starting with `INFO:vesna.alh`).

 ## Part 3: Controlling the testbed nodes from SCC

-*Note: reference documentation for classes and methods from the Python library is accessible from the SSC terminal using the `pydoc` tool.
-For example, to look up documentation for the `vesna.omf.ALH` class, use:*

-    pydoc vesna.omf.ALH

 ### Accessing individual nodes